 UIMS.SB.LEFT The user clicked the scroll-bar Left arrow.
 UIMS.SB.RIGHT The user clicked the scroll-bar Right arrow.
 UIMS.SB.UP The user clicked the scroll-bar Up arrow.
 UIMS.SB.DOWN The user clicked the scroll-bar Down arrow.
 UIMS.SB.PAGELEFT The user clicked the scroll-bar thumb-track to the left of the thumb.
-UIMS.SB.PAGERIGHT The user clicked the scroll-bar thumb-track to the left of the thumb.
+UIMS.SB.PAGERIGHT The user clicked the scroll-bar thumb-track to the right of the thumb.
 UIMS.SB.PAGEUP The user clicked the scroll-bar thumb-track above the thumb.
 UIMS.SB.PAGEDOWN The user clicked the scroll-bar thumb-track below the thumb.
-UIMS.SB.THUMB The user has stopped dragging the thumb.
+UIMS.SB.THUMB UIMS.SB.THUMBTRACK The user has stopped dragging the thumb.
+The user is dragging the thumb.